Seth Thomas Sutton is chair and professor in the Arts & Humanities Department at Montcalm Community College.

 Grand Valley State University - Native American Advisory Council - Council Member

-This council oversee the creation and regulating of curriculum and policy put forth by the office of Multi-Cultural Affairs through GVSU in regards to Native American Student populations.
+This council oversees the creation and regulation of curriculum and policy put forth by the Office of Multi-Cultural Affairs through GVSU in regard to Native American Student populations.

-NAAC also oversee and advises GVSU’s Native American Student Association, NASA.
-We are responsible for the coordination and implementation of native derived community involved events.
+NAAC also oversees and advises GVSU’s Native American Student Association, NASA.
+We are responsible for the coordination and implementation of native-derived community-involved events.

 Annual All Walks of Life Traditional Pow Wow.